As used in OAR 250-030-0020 and 250-030-0030:

 (1) Deschutes River:

-(a) No person shall operate a motorboat in excess of "Slow -- No Wake", maximum 5 MPH, from the Columbia River upstream to a point approximately 1,500 feet (500 yards) as marked;
+(a) No person shall operate a motorboat in excess of a "slow-no wake speed from the Columbia River upstream to a point approximately 1,500 feet (500 yards) as marked;

 (b) No person shall operate more than two round trips from Heritage Landing Boat Ramp or Macks Canyon Boat Ramp per day, except for emergencies;